Johannesbachklamm Würflach

 Description

-The 60 m deep Johannesbachklamm, starting at the western edge of the town of Würflach, runs through Wetterstein limestone between the "Eichberg" in the north and the "Dürenberg" in the south.
-It took many millions of years for water to carve through the limestone and leave deep incisions – traces of this process can still be found high above the stream bed on the rock walls in the form of niches ("Kolken") and bowl-shaped depressions, the so-called "mills".
+The 60 m deep Johannesbachklamm gorge, starting at the western edge of Würflach, runs through the Wetterstein limestone between the "Eichberg" in the north and the "Dürenberg" in the south.
+It took the water many millions of years to eat its way through the limestone and leave behind deep incisions - traces of this process can still be found high above the stream bed on the rock faces in the form of niches ("Kolken") and bowl-shaped depressions, the so-called "Mühlen".

-The pine forests of the Eichberg were used for resin extraction until the 1960s.
-The "resin huts" at the gorge exit and on the eastern edge of Würflach bear witness to this former livelihood of the inhabitants.
+The pine forests of the Eichberg were used for pitch extraction until the 1960s.
+The "pitch huts" at the gorge exit and on the eastern edge of Würflach bear witness to this former occupation of the local inhabitants.

-Opened up by the nature friends, the Johannesbachklamm was made accessible to visitors in 1902 by secured paths.
-Wide steps and wooden bridges repeatedly span the ravines.
-The moist gorge walls and shady forests offer hikers a welcome cool-down, especially on hot summer days.
+The Johannesbachklamm was opened up to visitors by nature lovers in 1902 by means of secured paths.
+Wide steps and wooden bridges span repeatedly across the gorges.
+The damp gorge walls and shady forests offer hikers a welcome cool-down, especially on hot summer days.

-The fauna of the gorge is varied: you can find various species of lizards, fire salamanders, grass snakes, dragonflies, butterflies, and in the water of the Johannesbach crayfish and trout.
-Special plants grow in the forests such as ferns, cyclamen, checkered lilies, and the rare orchids called the lady’s tresses.
+The fauna of the gorge is varied: you can find various species of lizards, fire salamanders, grass snakes, dragonflies, butterflies and crayfish and trout in the waters of the Johannesbach.
+Various special plants such as ferns, cyclamen, checkerboard flowers and the rare orchid grow in the woods.

 Recommended period